 PowerPoint doesn’t have a built-in Gantt feature, but you can build and edit a chart inside of the platform using their “Stacked Bar” feature.

-• Leverage the task bars to your advantage and adjust their length in accordance with your plan.
+Pro tip: Leverage the taskbars and adjust their length per your plan.
 This template is also flexible, so you can shorten or increase the length of tasks if things come up during your project execution process.

-• Make unique color codes for each specific task so you can place a corresponding milestone image when completed so you can monitor your progress and immediately understand what each color means.
+Make unique color codes for each specific task so you can place a corresponding milestone image when completed.
+This way, you can monitor your progress and immediately understand each color's meaning.

 What’s that?
 You’re not familiar with Microsoft’s “Stacked Bar” feature yet?
-Well, if you’re getting friendly with Gantt charts, you’ll be using this go-to feature quite a bit.
+Well, if you’re getting friendly with Gantt charts, you’ll use this go-to feature quite often.

 If you’re creating a Gantt chart in Microsoft Word, you’ll stack bars once more.
-But if you’ll be updating and tweaking your Gantt chart regularly, Excel or PowerPoint may give you better flexibility.
+However, if you update and tweak your Gantt chart regularly, Excel or PowerPoint may give you better flexibility.

-When using the template above, leverage the stackable bars feature to create an interactive Gantt chart to clearly demonstrate task progress and monitor your accomplishments.
+Pro tip: When using the template above, leverage the stackable bars feature to create an interactive Gantt chart to demonstrate task progress and monitor your accomplishments clearly.

-In addition, create a daily check-ins schedule on your chart so you can move the “Today” line forward as each day goes on, helping you stay on track and understand what’s to come.
+In addition, create a daily check-in schedule on your chart so you can move the “Today” line forward as each day goes on, helping you stay on track and understand what’s to come.

 If Google Sheets is where you spend most of your time, this is the Gantt chart for you.
-G-Sheets makes it easy to build customizable Gantt charts you can edit as needed — all using a few simple formulas.
+G-Sheets makes it easy to build customizable Gantt charts you can edit as needed using simple formulas.

 If you’re creating a Gantt chart in Google Sheets, use the above template and circulation table for automated chart creation.
 Simply input the information specific to your business, and the chart will be created automatically.

-You have less creative freedom with this chart, but it’s great for those hesitant to create a chart from scratch.
+Note: You have less creative freedom with this chart, but it’s excellent for those hesitant to create a chart from scratch.

 Google offers “Stacked Chart” options in their “Chart Editor,” so getting started is a breeze.